PCOS and Pregnancy: Key Risks and How to Manage Them

 Preeclampsia, characterized by high blood pressure and organ complications, is more common in pregnant women with PCOS.
 Maintaining a healthy weight, monitoring blood pressure, and regular prenatal checkups can help detect and manage this risk early.

-PCOS and Increased Risk of Miscarriage
+Increased Risk of Miscarriage in Women With PCOS

 Unfortunately, PCOS and pregnancy are linked with a slightly higher risk of miscarriage, especially in the early weeks.
 Hormonal imbalances and insulin resistance are common causes.
 Close medical monitoring, hormonal therapy, and maintaining balanced blood sugar levels can significantly reduce this risk.

-PCOS and Gestational Diabetes During Pregnancy
+Gestational Diabetes Risk in PCOS Pregnancy

 Gestational diabetes is another concern for women pregnant with PCOS risks.
 Insulin resistance in PCOS can cause elevated blood sugar levels during pregnancy.